zhan4429/cs116_ctf/team22_report.md

 - Challenge 14: notuber.

+## Two useful tools used in vulnerability scan

-## Gobuster: Find hidden files and web directories
+### Gobuster: Find hidden files and web directories

 Gobuster helped us solve several challenges by finding hidden files and directories that we couldn’t see just by browsing the site.